The internet is full of articles on how to clean electric grills.

 - It’s extremely easy to clean

-- Don’t use on hot surface.
+- Don’t use it on hot surfaces.
 The bristles might melt.

 Are you still Googling “how to clean an electric grill”?